 When we take Jesus as Lord we receive the Holy Spirit and become “born again” of the spirit.
 We should follow the Bible’s example of how to accept Jesus as Lord.

-Agape Christian Fellowship is the church which oversees this Academy.
-If you have accepted Jesus as your Lord and you have never been baptized in water, we would be happy to perform an online water baptism with you; if you would like to publicly demonstrate the fact you have died to your old self and are a new creation in Jesus as you have taken Him as Lord.
+Agape Christian Fellowship is the church which oversees the CoH Academy.
+If you have accepted Jesus as your Lord and you have never been baptized in water, we would be happy to perform an online water baptism with you once you have completed the entire Academy.
+This is way to publicly demonstrate the fact that you have died to your old self and are a new creation in Jesus because you have taken Him as your Lord and Savior.

 o We schedule group baptisms as they are needed.

-Once you belong to God, the Book of Daniel Chapter 9 shows us how we should intercede for others.
-It gives the necessary steps we need to take to appropriate grace and mercy, in or outside of the Courts.
+According to Daniel Chapter 9, we can intercede for those that walk in righteousness asking for His grace and mercy.
+Once you have taken Jesus as your Lord, this means you belong to God.
+Daniel prays and gives the necessary steps we need to take to appropriate grace and mercy, in or outside of the Courts.

 1. The State of our Heart